Fundamental Groups, 3-Braids, and Effective Estimates of Invariants: The extremal length of arbitrary words in . The lower bound

 \end{itemize} \end{lemm}

-{\bf{Proof of statement 1 of Lemma \ref{lemm14a}}.} Let $\beta^1$ be any curve representing $_{\#}w_{\#}$.
-We may assume that the curve is smooth (that is parametrized by a smooth mapping with nowhere vanishing derivative), avoids $0$ and is transversal to $(-1,1) \cup i\mathbb{R}$.
+{\bf{Proof of Statement 1 of Lemma \ref{lemm14a}}.} If Statement 1 is true for any smooth curve that represents $_{\#}w_{\#}$ and is transversal to $(-1,1) \cup i\mathbb{R}$, then it is true for any representative of $_{\#}w_{\#}$.
+(By a smooth curve we mean a curve that is parametrized by a smooth mapping with nowhere vanishing derivative.)